Austin Fence Installation: What to Avoid

 The combination of blistering heat, humidity, and extensive exposure to direct sunlight here in Austin makes your pickets vulnerable to ugly warping.
 The pickets used on most wood fences are sold as "1x6" pickets, but they aren't anywhere near 1" thick.

 If a company quotes you a 1x4 or 1x6 cedar picket, request the actual "dimensional" measurement.
 There are three common dimensions that get that 1 inch thick designation: 1/2", 5/8", and 3/4".
-We recommend going with the 3/4" option to avoid everything we mentioned above.
+We recommend going with the 5/8" or 3/4" option to avoid everything we mentioned above.
 Any company quoting an unbeatable price is likely selling you the thinnest pickets possible.

 The frame of every fence is made up of the posts and the rails (also called cross beams, cross supports, runners).
 If the products used for the frame are low quality, or if they're attached in the wrong way, your fence won't serve its purpose for long, if at all.
 Austin Brothers Fence Co uses only the safest product for our frames and we construct them in a way that'll last.
 If wood posts are used on your fence, all rails should be attached with long, exterior coated screws, not nails.
+Cedar rails are also problematic, even though they look the best, because moisture becomes trapped in all the holes created by fastening fence pickets to them.
+We recommend Treated Pine rails to avoid this.

 We're not sure how they sleep at night, but most builders and some fence companies build their fences on landscaping timbers (they look like posts, but they have round edges).
 This particular lumber is meant to be used as a garden liner, or ground cover barrier, set horizontally on the ground.
 Landscaping timbers should NEVER be used to support the weight of a fence!
 Real fence posts should never be smaller than 4x4, and Austin Brothers Fence Company will never offer anything less.